tangentially/gryphon-scan/README.md

 Also to enhance the existing functions and to fix bugs.

+###### Dear Visitors
+I need some feedback for this project including usage (beta testing) experience.
+Also please point me to the right place where Ciclop/Horus based scanners are discussed at the moment as there is completely no activity on the original Ciclop/Horus repositories.
+Is there any 3D scanner project that superseeds Horus?

 ###### At the moment:
 - customizible camera height/angle/distance
 - customizible scan area (turntable) size
 - photo lights control support at laser pins 3 and 4 (be aware that board hardware pins current is limited and you need extra hardware for powerful lights)
-- fixed turntable firmware 2.0 support (also custom grbl based firmwares now can be used if same G-codes are supported)
+- fixed turntable firmware hello string detection (horus-fw 2.0 support or any custom grbl based firmwares if same G-codes are supported)
 - enhanced calibration:
     - augmented visualization allow visually check calibration quality both for platform and lasers
     - augmented laser lines draw over pattern allow to manually move pattern and compare actual laser beam and calibrated
     - better pattern usage in laser calibration
+    - draw trace of detected laser lines during laser triangulation
-    - "continue" mode for laser calibration to increase accuracy
+    - multipass calibration mode for laser triangulation to increase accuracy
     - more informative calibration directions pages
+- HSV laser line detection method
-    - experimental "Laser background" filter to remove laser line at back plane
+- experimental "Laser background" filter to remove laser line detected at background objects
 - laser id saved as "Original_cloud_index" field at .ply export so point cloud can be separated by lasers and additionally aligned
 - some builtin constant values moved to settings or estimated automatically
 - movement toolbar